 2 is a Simulink parameter defined in the Simulink data dictionary file

 slddMsg.sldd, which is linked to the top model and referenced models.
 Each room can set the setpoint temperature separately.
-The thermostats for rooms are remotely controlled by a controller, using the same control algorithm for all thermostats.
+The thermostats for the rooms are remotely controlled by a controller, using the same control algorithm for all thermostats.

 The thermostats send temperature messages to the controller every

-0.2 seconds, while the controller sends the command messages to the thermostats to command heating on or off every
+0.2 seconds, while the controller sends command messages to the thermostats to command heating on or off every

 1 second.
-An Entity Output Switch (SimEvents) block routes the controller's messages to one of the thermostats according to the message bus data field
+An Entity Output Switch (SimEvents) block routes the messages from the controller to one of the thermostats according to the message bus data field

 deviceID.
-(The bus is also defined in the data dictionary and shared across all models).
-An Entity Input Switch (SimEvents) block routes the messages from different thermostats to the controller.
+(The bus is also defined in the data dictionary and shared across all models.)
+A Message Merge block routes the messages from different thermostats to the controller.

 The model is easily scalable by changing the value of

-N, adding more instances of the model block, and increasing the port number of the Entity Output Switch and Entity Input Switch blocks.
+N, adding more instances of the model block, and increasing the port number of the Entity Output Switch and Message Merge blocks.
 Each Thermometer model inside the Room model has an

 ID argument, which must be set with a value that matches the output port index of the Entity Output Switch.

 A Queue block (FIFO, overwriting type queue) in front of the controller model buffers the message, which models the queue inside the message middleware of the controller.
 Here, a capacity of

 N is good enough for the queue to overwrite the oldest messages with the new ones from each sender, assuming no message loss in transit.
 A capacity of

 5*N is needed for the worst scenario with message loss, where

 5 is the sample time of the controller divided by the sample time of the thermostats.
-In addition, the queue in front of each thermostat with capacity 1 is automatically inserted and shows a badge icon of sandwiched "1", because a capacity-1 queue is automatically inserted if you do not intentionally place a Queue block.
+In addition, a queue in front of each thermostat with capacity 1 is automatically inserted and shows a badge icon of sandwiched "1", because a capacity-1 queue is automatically inserted if you do not intentionally place a Queue block.
 See Use a Queue Block to Manage Messages.